 Who was Saint Benedict of Nursia?
-Saint Benedict was born in 480 A.D. about 70 miles from Rome.
-Considered the father of Western monasticism, he felt a call early in life to live a life devoted to God and settled in the remote are of Subaico where he lived in a cave for three years under the direction of hermit.
-At age 31 he began founding monasteries, the most renowned being the monastery at Monte Cassino where he wrote his rule, “The Rule of Saint Benedict”.
+Saint Benedict was born in 480 C.E. about 70 miles from Rome.
+Considered the father of Western monasticism, he felt a call early in life to live a life devoted to God.
+He settled in the remote area of Subiaco where he lived in a cave for three years under the direction of a hermit.
+He later began founding monasteries, the most renowned of which is at Monte Cassino.
+It was there that he wrote his rule for monks.
 This rule has become the norm for most Western Monastic communities and is still practiced by Benedictines to this day.
-He died in 547 at Monte Cassino.
+He died in 547 C.E. at Monte Cassino.

-In 2019 our community was blessed to have six of our Oblates make full monastic profession to the monastery.
-This important step was made after two years of listening for the leading of the Holy Spirit--first by our monastery Council and then by those persons who felt a personal call to this way of service in Saint Brigid's.
+Our community was blessed to have an initial group of six Oblates make full monastic profession to the monastery in 2019.
+This important step was made after two years of listening for the leading of the Holy Spirit--first by our monastery Council and then by those persons who felt a call to this way of service in Saint Brigid's.
 As with every vocation from God, there is an element of mystery regarding the fullness of its meaning.
 We continue to watch and wait for the ways in which this path will unfold.
-For now, our professed members understand their commitment to be a deepening of relationship with the Covenant as not only an aspirational guideline but as a regulatory document for participation in community life.
+For now, our growing number of professed members understand their commitment to be a deepening of relationship with the Covenant as not only an aspirational guideline but as a regulatory document for participation in community life.